sul-dlss/pre-assembly/README.md

 an Apache module setting that environment variable per request based on headers from Webauth/Shibboleth, dev just always sets a single value in that env var at start time.
 So laptop dev instances basically only allow one fake login at a time.

+### Globus client gem

+The Globus client gem needs to be configured for it work in stage/qa during development.
+You will need the client_id/secrets/config from vault for the pre-assembly application, and then add them to your `config/settings.local.yml`, matching the Globus config setup shown in `config/settings.yml`.

 ## Post Accessioning Reports

 Use [Argo](https://argo.stanford.edu/).